Exactness and the topology of the space of invariant random equivalence relations: IREs on exact groups

 Let $\Gamma$ be an exact group and $\rho_n$ a sequence of FIREs weakly converging to $\rho$.
 We fix a topologically amenable action $\Gamma \acts X$ on a compact metric space.
 We will construct a classwise coherent $X$-marking of $\rho$.

 Let $\widetilde{\rho_n}$ be the classwise coherent $X$-marking constructed from $\rho_n$ as in Example \ref{example:firemarking}.
-Since $\cal E \times \Prob(X)$ is sequentially compact, there is a (subsequential) weak limit $\widetilde{\rho}$.
+Since $\Prob(\cal E \times X^\Gamma)$ is sequentially compact, there is a (subsequential) weak limit $\widetilde{\rho}$.
 Then $\widetilde{\rho}$ is a classwise coherent $X$-marking of $\rho$: it projects onto $\rho$ by weak convergence and continuity of the projection map.
-Local equivariance follows from the fact that the set of classwise coherent $X$-markings of $\rho$ is closed.
-By Proposition \ref{prop:amenabilitycriterion}, this shows that $\rho$ is an AIRE. \end{proof}
+Classwise coherence follows from the fact that the set of classwise coherent $X$-markings of $\rho$ is closed.
+By Proposition \ref{prop:amenabilitycriterion}, $\rho$ is an AIRE. \end{proof}